swufe-sys/ROIC/README.md

-### This is the code for paper "Robust Open Intent Classification in Many-Shot and Few-Shot Scenarios (ROIC)".
+### The code for paper "Robust Open Intent Classification in Many-Shot and Few-Shot Scenarios (ROIC)" will be coming soon.